-Did you know we have 240 playlists on Spotify?!
+Did you know we have over 240 playlists on Spotify?!
 Here are our top tips on how you can use Spotify to create the soundtrack of your life!

 Each person’s playlist is unique and tracking down the right tunes from your life story or someone else’s life story can sometimes require a bit of investigative work by becoming what we call a ‘music detective’.